 The US Marines landed in the cities of Callao and Lima in the sovereign nation of Peru on December 10, 1835.
 The Marines were undocumented illegal aliens, but despite this small matter of paperwork, they stayed until January 24, 1836.
-The US government ordered this invasion of Peru to protect American interests during an attempted revolution.
-(Map of location of Peru – a bit far from US interests, wouldn’t you think?)
+The US government ordered this invasion of Peru to protect American interests during an attempted revolution.… Continue reading US invades Peru (again) 1835

 Trinidad Romero, Entrepreneur of the Santa Fe Trail 1835

 June 14, 1835 is the birthday of Trinidad Romero, born in Santa Fe, New Mexico.
 As an officer of the Spanish Army assigned to Santa Fe, his grandfather was one of the earliest settlers in New Mexico.
 In 1851 Romero began a merchandising and freight operation on the Santa Fe Trail.
-He entered politics and served in local offices.
-In 1876 he was elected as a Delegate to the US Congress.
-President Harrison appointed him as US Marshall in 1889 and he held that position until 1893.
+He entered politics and… Continue reading Trinidad Romero, Entrepreneur of the Santa Fe Trail 1835

 The Voyage of “The Evolution of the Species” 1835